 What to Expect at Your First Appointment

 Your first appointment will likely be a whirlwind of information, meeting many different faces of the medical staff, and getting a better sense of what’s ahead in your journey.
 Overall, the meeting will let you get a better understanding of your diagnosis, prognosis, and your treatment options.
-What to expect for your first appointment will vary a bit depending on the oncologist and treatment center, but in most cases do not plan on starting treatment in that same visit.
+What to expect for your first appointment will vary a bit depending on the oncologist and medical center, but in most cases do not plan on starting treatment in that same visit.